Freighthopping: Dangers

 Riding outside a freight car, whether atop or underneath, is dangerous.

 Today

-Hopping trains happens all over the world and styles, and practices and legal penalties vary by region.
+Hopping trains happens all over the world in various styles, and practices and legal penalties vary by region.
 Some places are more critical and consider freight hopping a crime, and other places are more lenient.

 Europe

 Freight-hopping exists in various countries and across borders, including the Eurostar and Eurotunnel Shuttle as a route for migrants to cross the English Channel from France into England.

 United States

 Union Pacific Railroad in the United States encourages people who witness transients on freight trains to report them to its dispatch center.
 According to a sheriff's deputy from Lincoln County, Nebraska, train hoppers no longer write symbols on trees and buildings, but there is still a network of train hoppers that occurs mostly online.

 Australia

-Australia has a small community of freight-hoppers, consisting mainly of teens and young adults, who hop for various reasons, including family issues, and more.
-They are found mostly in the major cities, and lines, such as the Brisbane-Sydney line, and other major freight routes.
-The community is very tight, and difficult to get into.
-Most media regarding modern hopping in Australia is private, or hard to find.
+Australia has a small community of freight-hoppers, consisting mainly of teens and young adults, who hop for various reasons, including familial breakdown, homelessness, and more.
+They are found mostly in the major cities, and lines, such as the Brisbane–Sydney line, and other major freight routes.
+The community is very tight, and difficult to research.
+Most media regarding modern hopping in Australia is private, or difficult to find at best.